affluent-bilby-classifieds/express-js_ra-cb-menu/README.md

 # This project uses postgres as a database for a React-admin data provider.

 Please note: Although I am a seasoned tech guy I am quite a novice as a developer.
 If my code is broken please see the [original project](https://github.com/francoisruty/fruty_react-admin) by Fruty.
+Here is his [Blog post](https://fruty.io/2020/01/15/building-business-apps-with-react-admin/).

 Having said that you are welcome to lodge support Issues here and I will help you as much as I can.